-Instructor: Yeung Advanced Methods in Free-Surface Flows: Read Less [-] MEC ENG 245 Oceanic and Atmospheric Waves 3 Units Terms offered: Fall 2024, Spring 2021, Spring 2018 Covers dynamics of wave propagation in the ocean and the atmosphere.
+Instructor: Yeung MEC ENG 245 Oceanic and Atmospheric Waves 3 Units Terms offered: Fall 2024, Spring 2021, Spring 2018 Covers dynamics of wave propagation in the ocean and the atmosphere.
 Specifically, formulation and properties of waves over the surface of a homogenous fluid, interfacial waves in a two-/multi-layer density stratified fluid, and internal waves in a continuous stratification will be discussed.
-Oceanic and Atmospheric Waves: Read More [+] Rules & Requirements Prerequisites: Mechanical Engineering 241A or 241B or 260A or Civil and Environmental Engineering 200A or equivalent courses Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.
+Rules & Requirements Prerequisites: Mechanical Engineering 241A or 241B or 260A or Civil and Environmental Engineering 200A or equivalent courses Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

-Oceanic and Atmospheric Waves: Read Less [-] MEC ENG 246 Advanced Energy Conversion Principles 3 Units Terms offered: Fall 2018, Spring 2018, Fall 2016 Covers the fundamental principles of energy conversion processes, followed by development of theoretical and computational tools that can be used to analyze energy conversion processes.
+MEC ENG 246 Advanced Energy Conversion Principles 3 Units Terms offered: Spring 2025, Fall 2018, Spring 2018 Covers the fundamental principles of energy conversion processes, followed by development of theoretical and computational tools that can be used to analyze energy conversion processes.
 Also introduces the use of modern computational methods to model energy conversion performance characteristics of devices and systems.
 Performance features, sources of inefficiencies, and optimal design strategies are explored for a variety of applications.
-Advanced Energy Conversion Principles: Read More [+] Objectives & Outcomes Course Objectives: This class provides students with an understanding of the thermophysical principles that govern energy conversion processes of different types, and will introduce them to modern computational methods for modeling the performance of energy conversion processes, devices and systems.
+Objectives & Outcomes Course Objectives: This class provides students with an understanding of the thermophysical principles that govern energy conversion processes of different types, and will introduce them to modern computational methods for modeling the performance of energy conversion processes, devices and systems.
 This course is a capstone experience for ME students, synthesizing thermodynamics, fluid dynamics, heat transfer and computational analysis tools to facilitate engineering design analysis.
 Student Learning Outcomes: This course will provide a foundation for design analysis of energy conversion systems encountered in a variety of applications.
 Rules & Requirements Prerequisites: Engineering 7, Mechanical Engineering 40, Mechanical Engineering 106, and Mechanical Engineering 109 or their equivalents Credit Restrictions: Students will receive no credit for Mechanical Engineering 246 after taking Mechanical Engineering 146.
 Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.